Cromlech/dolmen.viewlet/src/dolmen/viewlet/README.txt

   >>> left.template = generic_template
   >>> left()
-  'A simple template for <dolmen.viewlet.tests.leftcolumn object at ...>.'
+  'A simple template for <leftcolumn object at ...>.'

 Exemple component